amollenkopf/dcos-iot-demo/docs/4-kafka/README.md

 <br><b>Step 2:</b> Scroll down in the 'Universe' package listings to find the 'Kafka' package and click it's corresponding 'Install' button.<br>
 <img src="02.png"/>

-<br><b>Step 3:</b> Click the 'Advanced Installation' button to start the package installation process.
+<br><b>Step 3:</b> Click the 'Advanced Installation' button to start the package installation process with the ability to override the default configuration.
 The first section to review is the kafka 'service' configuration.
 Leave the defaults on this section.<br>
 <img src="03.png"/>

 <br><b>Step 4:</b> Click the 'brokers' to fine tune the broker installation parameters.<br>